 Federal record retention laws require that banks retain most account records for five years.
-If you are looking for an old account and the bank has no record of that account, you may wish to contact your state unclaimed property office or state treasurer for assistance.
+If you are looking for an old account and the bank has no record of that account, you may wish to contact your States’ Unclaimed Property Office or State Treasurer for assistance.

 All states have programs requiring banks to transfer funds held in inactive accounts to the state for safekeeping.
 This is often referred to as escheatment.

-Most state offices have web sites where you can initiate a search for unclaimed property held in your name.
-You can start your search by visiting www.unclaimed.org.
+Most state offices have websites where you can initiate a search for unclaimed property held in your name.
+You can start your search by visiting the National Association of Unclaimed Property Administrators (NAUPU) website.